katjam/tech-exeter-try-elm/PITCHME.md

 Note:
 - Building user interfaces for amazing APIs
 - Our tools = code - languages, libraries, frameworks, transpilers, editors/ ides (sadly not lego)
 - We're lucky enough to be in a rapidly evolving industry.
 - A few years ago we'd have written html, css and a bit of jquery
 - Maybe used some templating
-- As we asked our browsers to handle interpreting more and more complex code - our code turned to unpredictable, unmaintainable, magic, held together by sticky tape...
+- But then it complicated - our code turned to unpredictable, unmaintainable, magic bits and scary bits we didn't want to touch
-- Frameworks started popping up, and build tools and new syntaxes that would make the code easier to use in the way we wanted to - and transpilers.
+- Frameworks started popping up, and build tools and new syntaxes transpilers ot make the code easier to use in the way we wanted to.

 ---